rocky3355/AdvancedLaneLines/README.md

 ![](lane.jpg)

 ## 2. Discussion
 For the project video the algorithm works pretty well.
 I also tried to find the lanes for the two challenge videos, but the results were rather bad.
 One issue is that the asphalt is brighter, making the yellow lines hard to detect, even for the human eye.
 Another difficulty is the curvy road in the harder challenge video.
 The perspective transformation has been set up for either straight lanes or only slight curves.
 For sharp curves, a smaller portion of the binary image has to be warped to bird's eye view.
-Thus the parameters for waping would have to dynamic, not static.
+Thus the parameters for waping would have to be dynamic, not static.